7h4nd5RG0d/Fast-Fourier-Transform-FFT-/README.md

 ### Explanation:
 > In forward transform we are finding the value of the polynomial at n points.
 This under usual circumstances takes O(n^2) time but we have an efficient way to do it.
+> Why does it take O(n^2) time, well since we have n computations for each point.
 ### Steps:
 > 1)Take the polynomial and split it into 2 polynomials having even and odd degree terms.
 > 2)Calculate the nth root of unity as we will be calculating the value of the polynomial at the nth roots of unity(it gives us totally n points as we wanted)
 > 3)Now recursively follow the above 2 steps till you get degree 0 polynomials.
+> 4)The main reason why we are using roots of unity is because that it is anti-periodic with a period of pi.(see the code for better understanding on where does this property come to play)

 ### Time complexity explanation:
 > Since we are traversing down the polynomial until we get degree 0 terms this takes a time complexity of O(logn)